huntdatacenter/docs/docs/administer-science/service-desk/README.md

 ### Administer science service desk

 * [Lab orders](/administer-science/service-desk/lab-orders).
 This page list service orders that can be requested by lab leaders and lab coordinators, such as adding new lab users, changing storage and compute resources and data transfers.
 * [Data space orders](/administer-science/service-desk/data-space-orders).
-This page list service orders that can be requested by data space leaders and data space compliance coordinators, such as adding new labs and external data exports.
+This page list service orders that can be requested by data space leaders and data space compliance administrators, such as adding new labs and external data exports.

 ### Other service desks